duican/Shiny-App-Toxicology/README.md

 # Shiny-App-Toxicology

-1. This web app uses the database file called Database_Toxicology_Own.db
+1. This web app uses the database file called Database_Toxicology_Own.db.
+All the needed data to run the app is already in this database.

 2. This app has been created in R Studio with version R 4.4.3 and you will need either this R version or a more recent one.